Riya-Anna-Jeny/evidently/examples/integrations/grafana_monitoring_service/README.md

 ```bash
 cd evidently/examples/integrations/grafana_monitoring_service/
 ```
-- install dependencies for the data preparation script
+- Install dependencies for a data preparation script:
 ```bash
 pip install -r requirements.txt
 ```
-- Run the data preparation script `prepare_datasets.py` from the example directory
-  - specify a dataset name with `--dataset` or `-d` option
+- Run the data preparation script `prepare_datasets.py` from the example directory.
+You can specify a dataset name with `--dataset` or `-d` option:
   - use `bike` if you want to get data for `data_drift` and `regression_performance`
   - use `kddcup99` if you want to get data for `classification_performance`
   - the script will use `bike` as a default